 Intermediate students will read and discuss newspaper articles, short stories, and play scenes.
 To improve their knowledge of grammar and expand their vocabulary, they will read challenging and engaging texts and discuss current topics covered in current newspapers.

-Experienced teachers -- native English-speakers-- teach these courses.
-Each focuses on one aspect of the curriculum and teaches it to all groups.
+Native English speaking, experienced teachers teach these courses.
+Each teacher focuses on one aspect of the curriculum and teaches it to all groups.
 As appropriate to their current level, each student will work on extending his or her oral and written skills.
 These will include grammar, listening comprehension, literature, composition, introductory economics, and business English.
-Students will also help produce a course magazine which they take home at the end of the program.
-Maximum size of any course group is 14 students.
+Students will also help produce a course magazine which they take home at the end of the programme.
+Maximum size of any course group is 12 students.

 There's no chance of getting bored in the afternoon, either.
 Our experienced leaders and enthusiastic assistants ensure that, whatever the weather or chosen activity, all students will enjoy themselves and get the most from their experiences.
 Many of our previous summer school students have taken the opportunity to try out a new challenge, be it sporty or artistic.

 Here students can discover and enjoy their artistic inclinations.
 The course leader is an experienced local artist and teacher.
 Both on campus and in her studio, she will introduce students to a variety of media, as well as printing T-Shirts and jewelry making.